jupyter/enhancement-proposals/jupyter-dashboards-deployment-attic/jupyter-dashboards-deployment-attic.md

 #### Have an active user community.

 There is [certainly user interest](https://github.com/jupyter-incubator/dashboards_server/issues/319) in a dashboard deployment solution for Jupyter notebooks.
-However, users who have tried the deployment projects [have met with limited success](https://github.com/jupyter-incubator/dashboards_server/issues) given the current complexity of [running the full project stack](https://github.com/jupyter/dashboards/wiki#get-started).
+However, users who have tried the deployment projects [have met with limited success](https://github.com/jupyter-incubator/dashboards_server/issues) given the current complexity of [running the full project stack](https://github.com/jupyter/dashboards/wiki#get-started) due to lack of work on making it easier over the past year.

 #### Demonstrate continued growth and development.